 This article provides a high-level summary of SharePoint 2013’s search capabilities.

-- Technologies and ideas from Bing and elsewhere have been added to the mix to provide a comprehensive set of enterprise search capabilities, with room for customization
+- Technologies and ideas from Bing have been added to the mix, to provide a set of enterprise search capabilities, with some room for customization

 - It includes a rules-based query parsing framework

 - For searching content held within the SharePoint 2013 environment, it has everything you will need